SI-FMI-2019/UP-2019/Practice tasks.md

 3. Create a struct representing 5x5 matrix.
 Write a method to transpose the matrix.
 4. Create a struct representing a `NxN` matrix where N is specified by the user.
 Write a method which calculates the sum of each row and prints it to the console.

+## Preprocessor

+1. Write a function which takes a variable and prints its name.
+2. Write a function `max(a, b)` which returns the max of 2 variables.